CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 ** protected users **

 R2 added the domain-based global security group Protected Users.
-The credentials of the members of this group are additionally protected by default more restrictive security settings.
+The credentials of the members of this group are additionally protected by more restrictive security settings by default.

 Non-reconfigurable protection applies to all devices running Windows Server 2012 R2 and Windows 8.1 and to domain controllers in domains with a primary Windows Server 2012 R2 domain controller.